-Clause 55.06-2 Front -2 Front fences objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B32 The design of front fences should complement the det building and any front fences on adjoining properties. of front fences should complement the design of the dwelling or residential d any front fences on adjoining properties.
-Standard met No front fence is proposed on either frontage A front fence within 3 metres of a street should not exceed: et should not exceed: ✓ Standard met • The maximum height specified in a schedule to the zone, or schedule to the zone, or No front fence is proposed on either frontage All schedules to all residential zones: nes: "Maximum 1.5 metre height in streets in Road Zone Category 1 1.2 metre maximum height for other streets" eets in Road Zone Category 1 ler streets" • If no maximum height is specified in in Table B3.
-If no maximum height is specified in a schedule to the zone, the maximum height specified in Table B3.
-Table B3 Maximum front fence height ight Street Context Maximum front fence height Streets in a Road Zone, Category 1 2 metres Other streets 1.5 metres Decision Any relevant neighbourhood character nt neighbourhood character objective, policy or statement set out in this scheme. cuidelines The design response.
-The setback, height and appearance of front fences on adjacent properties. of front fences on adjacent properties.
-The extent to which slope and retainin to which slope and retaining walls reduce the effective height of the front fence.
-Whether the fence is needed to minimise noise intrusion. ise noise intrusion.
-Objective To encourage front fence design that r character.
-To encourage front fence design that respects the existing or preferred neighbourhood character.
+Clause 55.06-2 Front -2 Front fences objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B32 The design of front fences should complement the design of the dwelling or residential building and any front fences on adjoining properties.
+Standard met No front fence is proposed on either frontage A front fence within 3 metres of a street should not exceed: Standard met • The maximum height specified in a schedule to the zone, or No front fence is proposed on either frontage All schedules to all residential zones: "Maximum 1.5 metre height in streets in Road Zone Category 1 1.2 metre maximum height for other streets" If no maximum height is specified in a schedule to the zone, the maximum height specified in Table B3.
+Table B3 Maximum front fence height Street Context Maximum front fence height Streets in a Road Zone, Category 1 2 metres Other streets 1.5 metres Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
+Guidelines The design response.
+The setback, height and appearance of front fences on adjacent properties.
+The extent to which slope and retaining walls reduce the effective height of the front fence.
+Whether the fence is needed to minimise noise intrusion.
+Objective To encourage front fence design that respects the existing or preferred neighbourhood character.